Welcome to the perinatal mental health service.

 Care is provided across Dorset to women in their own homes wherever possible, enabling them to maintain their roles as mothers while their mental illness is safely treated.
 When required, we also have a dedicated mother and baby inpatient unit at Florence House, in Bournemouth, which offers 24-hour specialist support.

-We have an experienced team of specialist and nursery nurses, occupational therapists, psychiatrists and a parent-infant psychotherapist.
+We have an experienced team of specialists and nursery nurses, occupational therapists, psychiatrists, psychologists and a parent-infant psychotherapist.
 They offer:

-If you feel that you, or someone you know, might benefit from this kind of support, please talk to your GP, health visitor or other healthcare professional, who can then make a referral to the perinatal service.
+If you feel that you, or someone you know, might benefit from this kind of support, please talk to your GP, midwife, health visitor or other healthcare professional, who can then make a referral to the perinatal service.
+Referral form for professionals.

-We welcome referrals (hyperlink) from healthcare professionals such as GPs, CMHTs, midwives, health visitors, and maternity departments.
+We welcome referrals from healthcare professionals such as GPs, community mental health teams, midwives, health visitors, maternity departments and social workers.
 However, any referrals for potential admission to the Florence House inpatient unit should be discussed with the team first.

-Out of hours referrals requiring an emergency response will be undertaken by the Crisis Resolution and Home Treatment Service.
+Out of hours referrals requiring an emergency response will be undertaken by the psychiatric liason team.